 is a sudden urge to urinate that is difficult for you to control.
 It occurs when the muscles of the bladder contract (tighten) more than normal.
 This causes a frequent or sudden need to urinate.
 You usually have to urinate more than 8 times in 24 hours.
 You may need to get up more than once in the middle of the night to urinate.
 You may also leak urine before you are able to make it to the bathroom.

 - Limit liquids as directed.
-Limit liquids to decrease the amount you urinate.
+This may help decrease the amount you urinate.
 Ask how much liquid to drink each day and which liquids are best for you.
-You may need to avoid drinking liquids several hours before you go to sleep.
-Your healthcare provider may also recommend that you limit caffeine and alcohol.
+Avoid liquids several hours before you go to sleep.
+Limit caffeine and alcohol.

 - Do pelvic muscle exercises often.
 Your pelvic muscles help you stop urinating.
 Squeeze these muscles tightly for 5 seconds, then relax for 5 seconds.
 Gradually work up to squeezing for 10 seconds.
 Do 3 sets of 15 repetitions a day, or as directed.
 This will help strengthen your pelvic muscles and improve bladder control.

 - Medicines may be given to relax your bladder and decrease urination.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 If you keep a urination log, take it with you to your follow-up visits.
 Write down your questions so you remember to ask them during your visits.